yuqiii-wang/KnowledgeNotes/math/finance/repo/risks.md

 There exists $m$ assets together as collaterals defined in a SRA.
 A ranking is assigned to the $m$ assets to describe the liquidity and riskiness of these assets.

 Good collaterals are first used up.

+## Practical risk analysis

+Compare similar repo products on the market, and monitor the fluctuations of prices and volumes.